Information Collection, Use and Sharing

 Right to opt-out of the sale of your Personal Information for The Week internet and mobile users (online third parties): If you do not wish for us or our third party partners such as advertising networks to sell your personal information to others, please click here: Do Not Sell My Personal Information.
 If you access this site and/or app from other devices or browsers, or clear your cookies on your devices or browsers, you will need to indicate your preferences again from those devices or browsers.

-Right to opt-out of the sale of your Personal Information for The Week subscribers (offline third parties): If you want to opt-out of all offline third party sales, please email firstname.lastname@example.org quoting “California Privacy Rights - The Week US” in the subject header.
+Right to opt-out of the sale of your Personal Information for The Week subscribers (offline third parties): If you want to opt-out of all offline third party sales, please email firstname.lastname@example.org quoting “California Privacy Rights - The Week US” in the subject header and state which right(s) you wish to exercise.

 We will need to confirm your identity and California residency to process your requests to exercise your information, access or deletion rights.
 You may also designate an authorized agent to make a request on your behalf, subject to proof of identity and authorization.
 In order to confirm your identity, we will need you to provide us with certain information, such as your customer number, address, ZIP code, last 4 digits of your credit card number if you are a subscriber and your name and email address if you are a non-subscriber.
 We have no obligation to honor your request if we cannot verify your identity or residence.
 We do not charge a fee to process or respond to your verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, we will tell you why we made that decision and provide you with a cost estimate before completing your request.